2 – Waterproof connectorized cables, 6 foot, with stubs, or 12-foot cable soldered as needed; 4-wire, 18 gauge,

 For placement, adjust the seat near full down and adjust front to back.
 I chose a location where it is slightly less exposed, but the seat might run into it if at the maximum forward position.
 It will not hurt anything, but I don’t expect to move the seat that far forward.
 Leave room for the side and back connectors as well.

-There are three cable paths needed for connecting the Tshow processor.
+There are various cable paths needed for connecting the Tshow processor.

 - The Tshow LED assembly at the front of the car